Orange Travel eSIM review: Is it worth getting in 2026?

 *Prices vary by date and availability — this data is based on publicly listed plans as of January 2026.

-Unlike other eSIM providers, Orange Travel offers only one regional plan — which, of course, covers Europe.
-The cheapest option here is the 14-day, 20 GB plan for US$29.99, which includes calls and SMS (no data-only Europe plan is available).
-Compared with physical SIM cards for Europe, US$29.99 is a fair price.
+Unlike other eSIM providers, Orange Travel offers only one regional plan — as stated, it’s for Europe.
+The cheapest option with that package is the 14-day 20 GB plan for US$29.99, which includes calls and SMS (no data-only Europe plan is available).
+Compared with physical SIM cards for Europe, US$29.99 is (in our estimation) a fair price.
 The plan works across 38 destinations:

 • Andorra